 Entry-Level HR Job Titles

 An HR assistant’s primary job is helping HR directors and managers accomplish HR-related tasks.
 Their daily work tends to be administrative and includes documenting grievances, compensation, absences, terminations, performance reviews, and benefits information.
-They can also play a role in recruiting, hiring, and training new employees.
+They can also play a role in recruiting, hiring, and employee training.

-Working as an HR intern is a great way to get your foot in the door when it comes to a career in human resources.
-HR interns learn the ropes by playing a variety of roles in the HR department, including posting jobs, reviewing resumes, conducting interviews, and assisting with salary negotiation.
+Working as an HR intern is a great way to get your foot in the door when it comes to a career path in human resources.
+Interns learn the ropes by playing a variety of roles in the HR department.
+This includes: maintaining accurate employee files within an organization’s information systems, helping organize and screen resumes and job postings, and supporting the department with executing company policies.

 Mid-Career HR Job Titles

-HR offers many opportunities to advance up the corporate ladder.
-Some mid-level HR job titles include:
+HR departments offer many opportunities to advance up the corporate ladder.
+Some mid-level HR positions include:

-An HR manager plays many different roles and must be competent in several areas.
+An HR manager plays many different roles and is normally competent in several areas, including overseeing recruiting new employees and developing those underneath them.

 - Communication.
 Effective HR managers must be able to communicate with everyone in the workplace.